cncf/toc/sigs/cncf-sigs.md

 ### Elections

+* Chairs
-* The TOC nominates Chairs
+  * Nomination: TOC
-* Chairs are assigned following a 2/3 majority vote of the TOC
+  * Vote: 2/3 majority of the TOC
   * Terms last for 2 years but staggered such that at least 1 of the chairs is able to maintain continuity
-* The TOC and Chairs nominate Tech leads
+* Tech leads
+  * Nomination: TOC liaison or Chair
-* Tech leads are assigned following a 2/3 majority vote of the TOC and a 2/3 majority vote of SIG Chairs
+  * Vote: 2/3 majority of the TOC and 2/3 majority vote of SIG Chairs
 * SIG Chairs and Tech Leads may be unassigned from the SIG at any time following a 2/3 majority vote of the TOC

 ### Governance